deveon95/slideomatic/readme.md

 ### Media playback

 If `mpd` has been freshly installed, setup is required before media playback will work.
-This setup is not specific to `insertomatic` and is general for all new `mpd` installations.
+This setup is not specific to `slideomatic` and is general for all new `mpd` installations.

 For most Raspberry Pi users, all you will have to do is open the `mpd.conf` file (`sudo nano /etc/mpd.conf`) then locate the `alsa` configuration example and uncomment just the first three lines and closing brace like so: